klutz920/Bayes-Proportion-Test/README.md

 # Bayes-Proportion-Test
 ## Description
 The function in code.R performs a Bayesian proportion test between multiple groups.
 The user must supply the number of successes (x) as a vector, the sample sizes (n) as a vector, and the prior setting.
 For a uniform prior, let a=b=1.
 For the Jeffreys' prior, let a=b=0.5.
 The function will return the Bayes Factor, posterior probability, 95% credible interval, and posterior mean for the proportional difference of any two groups.
-The function run 10,000 Monte Carlo iterations with seed = 1 for reproducibility.
+The function will run 10,000 Monte Carlo iterations (the posterior is in closed form, so MCMC is not necessary) with seed = 1 for reproducibility.

 ## Demonstration